 - Supports environmental responsibility

-Things to Consider Before Using Biomass Energy
+What to Think About Before Using Biomass Energy

-1. Availability of Biomass Fuel
+1. Biomass Fuel Availability

 2. Space Requirements